Huotes/CommitMaker/README.md

 Java programmers are some of the most materialistic people I know, very object-oriented

 Chuck Norris can install iTunes without installing Quicktime.

+There is no Esc key on Chuck Norris' keyboard, because no one escapes Chuck Norris.